Japan,日本

 Life is short.
 Until you break out of your routine, the world tends to look the same.
 I followed in the footsteps of a friend to Japan—though he wasn’t there with me, he had visited a decade earlier.
 His trip had inspired me ever since, and I knew it was finally time for a journey of self-discovery—to test my limits and dive deep into the unknown.

 I packed light: just a backpack, tent, sleeping bag, essential camping gear, a laptop, and a camera.
-My trip began in Tokyo (東京都), where I met up with friends from back home, a new friend from an online community, and even a friend of that friend.
+My trip began in Tokyo (東京都), where I met up with friends from back home, a new friend from an online community, and even a friend I hadn’t seen in a decade.
 But soon, the road started calling.
 I said my goodbyes and took the train to Okutama (奥多摩町), the final stop on that line—a sudden shift from cityscape to forested foothills.
 That’s where I started walking.

 The hike lasted four days and covered around 40 miles—three of those days were uphill.
 I slept in the woods, beside waterfalls, and one night I was even woken by a bear (not to mention the chorus of other creatures rustling and calling just outside the paper-thin walls of my tent).
 At the end of that trek, I arrived in Yamanashi (山梨県), where I stayed for three days.
 On the final morning, I caught a bus south, watching as the lip-shaped mountains marked the border of the Yamanashi Plateau Basin and my next destination.